na-na-hi/renget/archive/chrprompt2.md

 >Makuhita: It honestly depends on a whole lot of factors - what they've done, how they acted, and so on.
 I'd give thm a chance, to.
 To put it simply, I've had a rough life, but I was lucky enough to have friends to help me through.
 I know everyone is not as fortunate as I was, and if I can help the guy out of whatever hole he found himself in, it'd be a win for everyone.

 >Asana: My answer is honestly similar to Makuhita's, although I'd keep an eye on them regardless, as a precaution.

+>Cider: Obviously suspicious, but hey, them tracking me down and offing me in my own dorm would at least be a mercy kill.
+I'd respect the commitment!

 **Everyone**, It's a holiday! (is there such a thing in the PMD world?)
 How would like to spend your time in this ocassion?
 Would you still work and rescue Pokemon in Mystery Dungeon?
 Travel somewhere, err... lavish?
 Hang out in the guildhall all day long?